 How to Increase Your Speed - Acceleration

-Speed is a product of stride length (the distance your feet travel in a stride) and stride frequency (the number of steps you take in a given time period).
+Speed is a product of stride length (the distance your feet travel in a stride) and stride frequency (the number of steps you take in a given time).
 However, you will not reach top speed by focusing on increasingly larger steps to increase stride length or taking short, quick steps to increase stride frequency.
 Instead, top speeds are created by applying 'optimal' force to the ground.
-Both length and frequency are improved by strength so better strength application results in faster speeds.
-Really, acceleration training is a form of strength training.
+Both length and frequency are improved by strength, so better strength application results in faster speeds.
+Acceleration training is a form of strength training.

 Ground contact times (the amount of time each foot spends on the ground) are another important factor to consider during acceleration.
 During the earliest parts of acceleration, especially the first two steps, you are trying to overcome (inertia) the weight of your body by moving it forward as quickly as possible.
 This takes a great deal of strength and power.
 The stronger and more efficient you are, the more you can extend your acceleration phase.

-High intensity sprint work involves recruiting specific groups of muscle fibres and improves the efficiency of neuromuscular firing patterns.
-Sprinting is taxing to the central nervous system (CNS) and once the CNS becomes fatigued, workouts quickly lose their effectiveness.
-Any type of speed work must be done with full recovery - approximately one minute of rest for every 10 metres that you run.
+High-intensity sprint work involves recruiting specific groups of muscle fibres and improves the efficiency of neuromuscular firing patterns.
+Sprinting is taxing to the central nervous system (CNS), and once the CNS becomes fatigued, workouts quickly lose their effectiveness.
+Any speed work must be done with full recovery - one minute of rest for every 10 metres that you run.
 Sprinting is a highly technical activity.

-Without full recovery, both your muscles and your CNS will begin to fatigue quickly, reducing the short and long-term effectiveness of your training.
+Without full recovery, both your muscles and your CNS will begin to fatigue quickly, reducing the short and long-term effects of your training.
 For this reason, acceleration should not be trained with fatigue present.
-To optimize your success, full recovery must be adhered to both in your individual workouts as well as your weekly plan.
-It takes roughly 36-48 hours to recover from a speed workout.
+To optimize your success, full recovery must be adhered to both in your workouts as well as your weekly plan.
+It takes 36-48 hours to recover from a speed workout.